kandarp-kalavadia/salon-marketplace/README.md

 - **Payment**: Process payments securely via Stripe integration.
 - **Notifications**: Receive notifications for confirmed bookings.

-## Note
+## Notes
-This application is a proof-of-concept for learning microservice architecture with Spring Boot.
+- This application is a proof-of-concept for learning microservice architecture with Spring Boot.
 It includes limited features and validations to emphasize architectural patterns and technologies.
+- **Environment Files**: In a real-world project, `.env` files containing sensitive configuration (e.g., API keys, database credentials) must **not** be committed to the repository for security reasons.
+However, in this learning project, the `.env` file is committed to simplify setup and configuration.
+- **Docker Frontend**: The Dockerfile for the frontend is configured for local development only.
+For production, a multi-stage build is required to serve frontend files using a web server (e.g., Nginx or Apache).
+- **Config Server**: A configuration server (e.g., Spring Cloud Config) is not used in this project to make it easier to identify which properties belong to each service during the learning phase.

 ## Technology Stack
 The project leverages the following technologies and tools to implement a robust microservice architecture: